jermbo/Talks/AdvancedSass/AdvancedSass.md

 ### Mixins

 Mixins allow you to define styles that can be re-used throughout your stylesheet.
-They make it easy to avoid using non-semantic classes like `.float-left`, and to distribute collections of styles in libraries.
+They make it easy to avoid using non-semantic classes like `.float-left` and easy to distribute collections of styles in libraries.
 The two key syntax items you need to know are `@mixin` and `@include`.

 #### @mixin & @include

-You can think of a mixin as function in JavaScript, these can take arguments or not.
+You can think of a mixin kind of like a function in JavaScript, which can take arguments but don’t have to.
 If you choose to utilize parameters, you simply provide parenthesis and any number of variable names as you need.
 Yes, they can have defaults if needed.

 `@mixin someMixin { ... }`